-- 1) Location The discharge of fill material would be at levee enlargement, slope flattening, and berm construction sites.
-Locations and descriptions of the various project features for each Work Item are found in Appendix 1. - Size It is anticipated fill would be placed in approximately 876 acres of waters (and wetlands) of the United States regulated by Section 404 guidelines.
-Tables 2 and 3 display impacted acreage by State and USACE district, respectively.
+- 1) Location Earthen fill material would be excavated from borrow areas located near the Mississippi River Levee and placed at the levee enlargement, slope flattening, and berm construction sites.
+Locations and descriptions of the various project features for each Work Item are found in Appendix 1. - 2) Size It is anticipated fill would be placed in approximately 876 acres of waters (and wetlands) of the United States regulated by Section 404 guidelines.
+Tables 2 and 3 display fill acreages by State and USACE district, respectively.